Risky Business—secular materialism is the philosophy of the apocalypse

 Gods, according to Buddhism, are pretty much like like you and I. They are just born temporarily in a more exalted, more powerful state.
 And like us they feel the full measure of emotions.

 One story tells us of a monk who cut down a tree, and in doing so injured the arm of the tree nymph’s son.
 She decided to kill the monk, only to change her mind at the last minute.
-If this is how the gods react to the felling of a single tree, what are they thinking now as they gaze on the ruin of the world?
+If this is how the gods react to the felling of a single tree, what are they thinking now as they gaze upon the ruin of the world?

 Another story tells how the gods of an island, disgusted by the humans’ reckless exploitation and pollution, sent a tsunami to sweep them all away.